rsanger/RouteFlow/README.md

 interface to OpenFlow.
 This distribution contains a set of example applications and some built in libraries which provide useful network functions such as host tracking and routing.

-*Note*

-NOX relies on OpenFlow as the communication protocol for controlling switches.

 Dependencies
 ------------